node-red/node-red.github.io/about/index.md

 It is a model that lends itself very well to a visual representation and makes it more accessible to a wider range of users.
-If someone can break down a problem into discrete steps they can look at a flow and get a sense of what it is doing
+If someone can break down a problem into discrete steps they can look at a flow and get a sense of what it is doing;
- - without having to understand the individual lines of code within each node.
+without having to understand the individual lines of code within each node.

 ## Runtime/Editor